If you work as a freelancer or independent contractor, you know how important it is to stay in tune with marketplace needs and meet new demands.

 Even if you don’t go into freelancing full time, the content on this list shows why so many people who have tech skills or want to learn them could be well-equipped for freelance careers.

-Being an independent contractor isn’t for everyone, but you could find it offers you flexibility and options that traditional types of work don’t.
+Being an independent contractor with freelance career isn’t for everyone, but you could find it offers you flexibility and options that traditional types of work don’t.
 Tech skills also help you respond to changing needs and stay marketable.